rspoonmore/Hunt-Tracker/README.md

         </h2>
         <div id="mod-1p-practices">
       <p>
-        We may receive technical information about your device, for example, its IP address or operating system.
+        I may receive technical information about your device, for example, its IP address or operating system.
       </p>
     </div>
         <div id="mod-1p-practices-alt"></div>